 Looping thoughts can hurt your mental health, too.
 They can raise levels of anxiety and leave you feeling tired and worn out.
 If you notice these thinking patterns, that is the first thing you can do to help deal with these ongoing cycles in a better way.

 Spotting repeated actions and thoughts is very important for helping the right way.
 There are many signs that can show when someone finds it hard to stop thinking about one thing or keeps doing something again and again.
-These signs show some of the big challenges faced by autistic people.
-Parents and caregivers might see their loved ones get upset because they feel stuck in these same actions or thoughts.

 When people find these patterns early, people who work with them can use ideas that help mental health and cut down on bad results.
 This part gives real-life situations to help caregivers and teachers know what to look for with looping behaviors.